tkcrown/sparse_model_slides/index.Rmd

 | Chance of Overfitting| High   | Low   | Mid|
 | Classifier-Independent | No   | Yes   | No  |

+- Wrapper methods have the strongest learning/representation capability among the three
+    - often fit training dataset better than the other two
+    - prone to overfitting for small datasets
-Wrapper methods have the strongest learning capability among the three, which require more data to reliably get a near-optimal approximation.
-For small datasets, wrapper methods are prone to overfitting.
+    - require more data to reliably get a near-optimal approximation.

 --- &twocolportion w1:50% w2:48%